manafov0817/UserRegistrationApp/README.md

 - Entity Framework
 - PostegreSql Ado.Net

-## You will need docker to use containerize rabbitmq.
+## You will need docker to containerize rabbitmq.
 ## Run this command to download and run rabbitmq image

 ```bash